audeering/audb/docs/overview.rst

 Overview
 ========

-:mod:`audb2` is similar to a version control system for text and binary data.
+:mod:`audb` is similar to a version control system for text and binary data.
 It allows to manage your databases for machine learning applications